SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 A `Resource` that creates a *contingent* which is temporarily usable by game entities.
 The size of the contingent is determined by two values:

-* Static amounts can be aquired like normal resources
+* Static amounts can be acquired like normal resources
 * Temporary amounts that can be provided by game entities with `ProvideContingent`

 By using the contingent (see `UseContingent` ability), the current amount of resources is not reduced.
 Instead, the game entity will reserve parts of the contingent until it loses the ability or dies.
 When the whole contingent is reserved, no more game entities using it can be created.